Solar Panel Walkway

 • A dramatic growth globally is occurring in the manufacture, sale and installation of photovoltaic systems.
 Now that West Virginia has adopted net metering, homeowners and building owners alike can partner with the electric utilities and bring energy diversity to West Virginia.

-• For technical and general information on net metering in West Virginia, contact the West Virginia Public Service Commission: James Ellars at 304-340-0436 or jellars@psc.state.wv.us.
+• For technical and general information on net metering in West Virginia, contact the West Virginia Public Service Commission: James Weimer at 304-340-0476 or jweimer@psc.state.wv.us.

 • Contact your electric utility for specific information on net metering in your area.